United States soccer league system: Professional leagues

 The Women's United Soccer Association started playing in 2001, but suspended operations in 2003.
 It was replaced in 2009 with Women's Professional Soccer.
 WPS closed after the 2011 season due to a dispute with owners, and the WPSL Elite League was the de facto top tier of women's soccer in 2012.
 In November 2012 the National Women's Soccer League, sponsored by the United States Soccer Federation, the Canadian Soccer Association and the Mexican Football Federation was announced.
 The league started play in April 2013.
 Mexico withdrew from sponsorship of the NWSL once it established its own women's league in 2017.

+After the 2019 FIFA Women's World Cup, USL began exploring the idea of creating a professional league to directly compete with NWSL.
+This effort was initially scaled back to a revival of the amateur W-League.
+In September 2021, plans for a new USL Super League were announced, initially at Division II status in direct competition to WISL, both of which aimed to launch in 2023.
+USL later announced it would instead pursue Division I sanctioning for the USL Super League, launching with eight teams in 2024 and an additional five teams in 2025.

+Number of teams in each league

+Below is a list of the number of teams sanctioned by the USSF under the current division sanctioning scheme described above.